 |Cardiology||Infectious Diseases||Pulmonary Medicine|

 *Two weeks rotation.
 Can do combined month with 2 weeks each.

 Patient Safety and Quality Improvement

-The categorical residents will rotate to and participate in the following hospital committees for three month each: Sepsis, Peer Review, Infection Prevention and Quality Improvement and Patient Safety Committee (QIPSC).
+The categorical residents will rotate to and participate in two of the following hospital committees for three month each: Sepsis, Peer Review, Infection Prevention, Quality Improvement and Patient Safety Committee (QIPSC) and Code Blue/RRT.

-The categorical residents will also participate in one Root Cause Analysis (RCA) process for the Texas Health Presbyterian Hospital Dallas.
+The categorical residents will also participate in at least one Root Cause Analysis (RCA) process for the Texas Health Presbyterian Hospital Dallas.

 Core Curriculum Lecture Series